rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

         3. Compatible Browsers:
             1. Chrome version 43 and higher
-            2. IE version 9 and higher
+            2. Internet Explorer version 9 and higher
             3. Firefox version 38 and higher
             4. Safari version 7 and higher